kartonfarkas/api_docs/source/suite/contacts/creating_a_contact.rst

      - More than one contact with the provided key field value exists in the database; the specified key field is not unique.
    * - 400
      - 2010
-     - More than one contact found with the specified external ID.
+     - More than one contact found with the specified external ID
      - There is more than one contact selected.
    * - 400
      - 2013